 - Your surgeon may place tiny pieces of bone in your face.
 These bone pieces are taken from other places in your body.
 This process, called bone grafting, will help hold your bones in place and help with healing.
 Other surgeries may be done at the same time as your Le Fort surgery to change the look of your face.
 These surgeries may change the shape of your nose, lower jaw, or chin.

 After your surgery:

 You will be taken to your room once you are fully awake.
-Do not get out of bed until your caregiver says it is okay.
+Do not get out of bed until your surgeon says it is okay.
 Depending on your surgery, you may have devices attached to your head.
 Your upper and lower jaw may be joined together using elastic bands or wires.
-You may be unable to open your mouth after surgery.
+You may not be able to open your mouth after surgery.
 You may need to eat a liquid or soft diet.